kakorcal/fem-fullstack-v3/5-security.md

 ## nmap

+Utility to view your IPs open ports.
+Want to have ssh and http/https open and close the rest from access

 * Install nmap - `sudo apt install nmap`
 * nmap - `nmap <your_server_ip>`
 * Extra service/version information - `nmap -sV <your_server_ip>`